andwn/cave-story-md/README.md

 Long answer: I'm not interested in getting involved with this process. <br />
 You can do it yourself [without my permission](LICENSE).
 However, Cave Story is *not* my IP.
 [These guys](http://www.nicalis.com/) are the current owners, and perhaps you will need [the creator](http://studiopixel.jp/)'s permission too.

-#### The music slows down when the gameplay slows down in 0.4 but 0.3 didn't do that
-My reasoning: It's better than the random crashes that would happen every time I forgot to disable interrupts.
-This also motivates me more to actually get rid of the lag in the few parts where it is still present.

 #### There are no save points.
 What's going on?
 The game detected that you have no SRAM.
 If this is not the case, open an issue.